 Claire Sullivan, MES Project Manager, Client Services

-Claire holds a Masters in Environmental Studies with a focus on Tourism Policy and Planning from the University of Waterloo, as well as a bachelor’s degree in Tourism and Hospitality Management with a certificate in Business Administration from Mount Saint Vincent University.
+Claire holds a Masters in Environmental Studies with a focus on Tourism Policy and Planning from the University of Waterloo and a Bachelor's degree in Tourism and Hospitality Management with a certificate in Business Administration from Mount Saint Vincent University.

 Geni Humphrey is a part of the instructional design team and contributes to the design and development of learning programs for OTEC.
 As part of training development project teams, Geni coordinates training and development initiatives to ensure project deliverables and timelines are successfully met.
 As a client relationship specialist and liaison on these projects, she focuses on meeting and exceeding client needs.
 Additionally, Geni is an OTEC facilitator, delivering workshops both at OTEC and at client locations.